sitraka-/critical-fables/INTRO.md

 <section data-state=header0>
     <!-- <img src="assets/images/soundSysPicnic_g_al.png" /> -->
-    <span class="rub-W">A fictional narrative featuring both human and nonhuman characters to convey a moral or lesson through their actions and experiences.
-These narratives can range from etiquette to ethics and societal values.</span>
+    A fictional narrative featuring both human and nonhuman characters to convey a moral or lesson through their actions and experiences.
+These narratives can range from etiquette to ethics and societal values.
 </section>

 <section data-background-color="#0056FF" data-state=header4>